daormar/debasher/doc/design_doc_resident.md

     clean start") removes it.
   - The end of the program.
 Once every node has finished for good, the `Supervisor` finds them all done and exits, so the program ends by itself.
+  - Held FIFOs.
+The `Supervisor` releases them only when it ends (see "Holding the business channels"); knowing that a node finished for good, it could release the FIFOs of that node's input channels at once.

   Not designed.
 - **Progress in the heartbeat.** A node whose brain thread is alive but